EndPointCorp/end-point-blog/2020/11/04/rapid-tdd-in-julia.html.md

 With those experiments we can now conclude that:

-1. We'll need to watch on all possible nested directories at the same time
+1. We’ll need to watch on all possible nested directories at the same time.
-2. Watching blocks the current thread so for each folder to watch we need a separate thread
+2. Watching blocks the current thread so for each folder to watch we need a separate thread.

-We'll need a list of folders.
+We’ll need a list of folders.
 My first idea was to use the `Glob` package:

 ```julia
 julia> using Glob